-You can also wait for the cauliflower to cool down and put it in a flour sack or nut bag and squeeze the moisture out.
+You can also wait for the cauliflower to cool down and put it in a (affiliate link)flour sack or nut bag and squeeze the moisture out.
 Either way works fine.

 You can also use the microwave to cook the cauliflower if you like or any other cooking method that you like.
 I don't recommend roasting it, unless you want your mash to have texture because I have found that roasted cauliflower does not blend as smoothly even with an immersion blender.

 Once the cauliflower is cooked, proceed with the recipe as written.

 You only need a few ingredients to make a delicious Cauliflower Mash and you can omit or add anything you like, the most important thing when making this recipe is to watch the amount of liquids added.

 Cauliflower has a lot of water in it and adding too much when mashing will leave you with very runny mashed cauliflower.
 Less is more, so start out with very little (½ Tbsp) of cream, half & half, or milk.

 Roast your garlic if you haven't already.
 This is definitely optional, but adds such a great flavor, I hope you give it a try.
 Here is the recipe: Roasted Garlic in the Ninja Foodi